 Students who do not have holds may withdraw online via their SCORE account by following the directions below.
-Students with holds must fill out a withdrawal form any one of our campuses.
+Students with holds must fill out a withdrawal form on any one of our campuses.
 Students must complete a Withdrawal Request to officially withdraw from classes.
 The official withdrawal date is the date the student submits the withdrawal form.